Jayavelrajan/youtube-data-analysis/README.md

   ### Positive Comments

   ### Emoji Analysis
-  Identified and analyzed the usage of emojis in comments to gain insights into audience reactions
+  Identified and analyzed the usage of emojis in comments to gain insights into audience reactions.
+Also, it provides insights into audience emotions, enhancing understanding of sentiment and engagement in content and how frequently and common the emojis are used.

   ### Cleaning Repeated Values
   Removed duplicate entries to enhance the accuracy of the analysis